-Sonic has employment agreements (collectively, the "Employment Agreements") with Messrs.
-Rachor, Wyatt and Iuppenlatz (collectively, the "Executives").
-Under the terms of the Employment Agreements, Sonic will employ the Executives through September 1, 2007, subject to automatic extension for successive one-year periods.
-The Employment Agreements set forth the basic terms of employment for each Executive, including the initial base salary of \$1,000,000 for Mr. Rachor, \$600,000 for Mr. Wyatt and \$500,000 for Mr. Iuppenlatz.
+the basic terms of employment for each Executive, including the initial base salary of \$1,000,000 for Mr. Rachor and \$500,000 for Mr. Iuppenlatz.
 The Employment Agreements also provide for an annual performance-based cash bonus and participation in Sonic's benefit programs.
 The Employment Agreements provide for initial grants of restricted shares of Class A Common Stock and nonstatutory stock options and eligibility for future grants at the sole discretion of the Compensation Committee of Sonic's Board of Directors.

 The Employment Agreements contain restrictive covenants that prohibit, during periods defined in the Employment Agreements and subject to certain limited exceptions, (i) competing with Sonic, (ii) employing or soliciting Sonic's employees, (iii) interfering with Sonic's relationships with its customers or vendors and (iv) disclosing or using in an unauthorized manner any of Sonic's confidential or proprietary information.
-The Employment Agreements for Mr. Rachor and Mr. Wyatt also provide for severance arrangements in the event Mr. Rachor's or Mr. Wyatt's employment is terminated by Sonic other than for cause or by the employee for good reason.
+The Employment Agreement for Mr. Rachor also provides for severance arrangements in the event Mr. Rachor's employment is terminated by Sonic other than for cause or by the employee for good reason.
 Mr. Iuppenlatz's Employment Agreement provides for severance arrangements in the event his employment is terminated by Sonic other than for cause.
-Sonic will not be obligated to pay severance if Mr. Rachor, Mr. Wyatt or Mr. Iuppenlatz violates the non-competition provisions of his respective Employment Agreement.
+Sonic will not be obligated to pay severance if Mr. Rachor or Mr. Iuppenlatz violates the non-competition provisions of his respective Employment Agreement.
 These restrictive covenants generally apply for a period of two years following the later of the expiration or termination of employment under the Employment Agreement.
-However, in the event that Mr. Rachor or Mr. Wyatt elects to terminate his employment without good reason or he elects not to renew his respective Employment Agreement, Sonic will not be obligated to pay the employee severance and the restrictive covenants will expire one year following the date of termination.
+However, in the event that Mr. Rachor elects to terminate his employment without good reason or he elects not to renew his respective Employment Agreement, Sonic will not be obligated to pay the employee severance and the restrictive covenants will expire one year following the date of termination.
+In the event that Mr. Iuppenlatz elects to terminate his employment or he elects not to renew his Employment Agreement, the restrictive covenants will expire one year following the date of termination.
 In either case, the restrictive covenants limit the employee's competitive activities within any Standard Metropolitan Statistical Area or county in which Sonic has a place of business on the date of expiration or termination of the Employment Agreement.